Chief ministership of M. K. Stalin

-Muthuvel Karunanidhi Stalin has served as the 8th Chief Minister of Tamil Nadu since May 7, 2021.
-As the leader of the Dravida Munnetra Kazhagam (DMK), he has implemented various initiatives focusing on social welfare, education, environmental sustainability, and administrative efficiency.
-His tenure is marked by programs such as the Naan Mudhalvan Scheme for skill development, the Green Tamil Nadu Mission to enhance the state's green cover, and the Chief Minister's Breakfast Scheme to address child nutrition.
-Additionally, his government has emphasized social justice through reforms like the appointment of individuals from all castes as temple priests.
+Muthuvel Karunanidhi Stalin has served as the 8th Chief Minister of Tamil Nadu from 7 May 2021 to 9 May 2026.
+He is the leader of the Dravida Munnetra Kazhagam (DMK).
+During his tenure, the state government had implemented policies and programmes in the state such as economic development, infrastructure, social welfare, education, environmental sustainability, and administrative efficiency.

+His tenure had included initiatives such as the Naan Mudhalvan Scheme for skill development, the Green Tamil Nadu Mission aimed at increasing the state’s green cover, and the Chief Minister's Breakfast Scheme to address child nutrition.
+The government had also introduced measures related to social justice, including appointment of individuals from various castes as temple priests.